ceholden/cedar-datacube/docs/source/install.rst

 Instructions
 ------------

-ardzilla is a pure Python package, but it sits on top of a pile of dependencies that may be difficult to install.
+cedar is a pure Python package, but it sits on top of a pile of dependencies that may be difficult to install.
 The easiest way to install all of these dependencies is using the conda_ tool.